Last Updated on

 Chows can have smooth or rough coats of cream, blue, cinnamon, black, or red.
 If you socialize these dogs properly, they will never be intractable or fierce.

 Chow Chows can be impatient and won’t hesitate to retaliate when teased.
 This is why you should never leave them alone with children.

-Dachshunds are one of the most aggressive dog breeds, and they exhibit aggressive behaviors towards both humans and other animals.
+Dachshunds are surprisingly one of the most aggressive dogs, and they exhibit aggressive behaviors towards both humans and other animals.
 These dogs were bred for hunting badgers, and due to their small legs, they were able to follow badgers into their dens.

 Dachshunds today also have a high prey drive, which is why it is not a good idea to keep them close to other pets.
 They are also strong-willed, intelligent, and independent and will become aggressive if you’re not able to train them properly.

 The Great Dane is one of the largest dog breeds, and it can stand as high as 32 inches at the shoulder.
 They are good with children and need plenty of exercise and attention.

 Great Danes can be quite destructive and need to be supervised at all times.
 If properly socialized, these canines will get along well with other canines.
 However, if you don’t socialize them with other animals from a young age, they will behave aggressively towards them.